zulip/zulip/docs/development/setup-advanced.md

 ## Installing directly on Ubuntu or Debian

+If you'd like to install a Zulip development environment on a computer that's running one of:

+* Ubuntu 18.04 Bionic, 16.04 Xenial, 14.04 Trusty, or
+* Debian 9 Stretch

+You can just run the Zulip provision script on your machine.

+**Warning**: there is no supported uninstallation process with this method.
+If you want that, use the Vagrant environment, where you can just do `vagrant destroy` to clean up the development environment.

 Start by [cloning your fork of the Zulip repository][zulip-rtd-git-cloning] and [connecting the Zulip upstream repository][zulip-rtd-git-connect]: